VF-96: Vietnam

 VF-96 embarked aboard USS Ranger for a deployment to Vietnam from 5 August 1964 to 6 May 1965.

 On 9 April 1965 an F-4B #151425 from VF-96 crashed into the sea following an engine flameout on launch for a four-plane combat air patrol.
 Later during the patrol an F-4B #151403 piloted by Lieutenant j.g.
 Terence M. Murphy and his RIO, Ensign Ronald Fegan, shot down a Chinese MiG-17 "Fresco" near Hainan, scoring the F-4 Phantom's first air-to-air victory.
 The Phantom was then shot down either by another MiG or, as enemy reports later indicated, an AIM-7 Sparrow from one of Murphy's and Fegan's wingmen.
 Murphy and Fegan were listed as killed in action, body not recovered.

 VF-96 embarked aboard the aircraft carrier USS Enterprise for a deployment to Vietnam from 26 October 1965 to 21 June 1966.

 On 12 February 1967, Lieutenant Commander Martin Sullivan and Lieutenant j.g.
 Paul Carlson flying F-4B #152219 crashed at sea during intercept training.

 On 9 May 1968 USAF exchange pilot Captain John Heffernan and his RIO Lieutenant j.g.
 Frank Schumacher shot down a Vietnam People's Air Force (VPAF) MiG-21 with an AIM-7.

 Six squadron F-4Js were destroyed and ten crewmen killed during the USS Enterprise fire on 14 January 1969.

 VF-96 embarked aboard USS America for a deployment to Vietnam from 10 April to 21 December 1970.

 VF-96 embarked aboard USS Constellation for a deployment to Vietnam from 1 October 1971 to 1 July 1972.
-During this deployment, on May 10, Lieutenant Duke Cunningham and Lieutenant j.g.
-William P. Driscoll of VF-96 scored their aerial victories becoming the only US Navy aces of the war.
-Three more VPAF MiG-17s were downed by two other VF-96 crews that same day, two by Lieutenant Michael J. Connelly and Lieutenant Thomas J. Blonski and one by Lieutenant Steven C. Shoemaker and Lieutenant j.g.
+During this deployment, Lieutenant Duke Cunningham and Lieutenant j.g.
+William P. Driscoll of VF-96 scored their five aerial victories.
+On 19 January Cunningham and Driscoll shot down a MiG-21, on 8 May a MiG-17, and on 10 May they shot down three MiG-17s, becoming the only US Navy aces of the war.
+Three more VPAF MiG-17s were downed by two other VF-96 crews on 10 May, two by Lieutenant Michael J. Connelly and Lieutenant Thomas J. Blonski and one by Lieutenant Steven C. Shoemaker and Lieutenant j.g.
 Keith V. Crenshaw.
+All eight victories were scored with AIM-9 Sidewinders.

 VF-96 again embarked on Constellation for its final Vietnam cruise from 5 January to 11 October 1973.